Q. What is a worksection?

 A. SIMPLE Domestic can be purchased directly from NATSPEC.
 Some booksellers and some local councils also stock SIMPLE Domestic for sale.

-Q. What is the difference between SIMPLE Domestic and the BUILDING Domestic subscription?
+Q. What is the difference between SIMPLE Domestic, Domestic online and the BUILDING Domestic subscription?

-A. The main difference is that SIMPLE Domestic is aimed at the owner builder, someone with no design experience who requires a specification for council.
+A. The main difference is that SIMPLE Domestic is aimed at the owner-builder or someone with no design experience who requires a specification to submit to council.
 It is a reference document and cannot be edited.
 All of the project-specific material must be located on the drawings.
-The BUILDING Domestic subscription is for professional designers doing domestic projects.
+The BUILDING Domestic Annual Subscription is for professional designers doing domestic projects.
 The BUILDING Domestic is supplied in Microsoft Word format for ease of editing.

 Q. Can I purchase a PDF copy of SIMPLE Domestic?

 A. Yes.
 SIMPLE Domestic is available as a PDF file for a particular project.
+It can be printed or distributed as many times as required, for that project only.
 We will require the Job number and/or the Project Address and the information will be watermarked on the PDF.
-It is $99.00.
-Just fill out the Publications Order Form and email/fax/send back to us and the PDF will be emailed to you.
-The document can be printed as many times as required but only used on the specified job.
+You can purchase the SIMPLE Domestic PDF online for $105 (inc GST) through the sales page.

 Q. What is the difference between NATSPEC and AUS-SPEC?